rich-at-thinkful/ft-curric-gists/fundamentals/restful-apis.md

 Let's take what we've learned in our practice with APIs and today's reading to convert our Shopping List to use a backend API and persistently store our data.

+* Start from this Repo: [Shopping List on store-solution branch](https://github.com/rich-at-thinkful/shopping-list-01/tree/store-solution)
+  * You should already have this repo from your earlier exercises
+  * You need to explicity pull the `store-solution` branch, then checkout to your own branch from this starting point

 Carefully review the docs for our [Thinkful List JSON API](https://thinkful-list-api.herokuapp.com).

 #### 1. Test an AJAX call to our API